Eternal-Wanderer-Vegetable/Eternal-Wanderer-Vegetable/README.md

 ### 📫 Reach Me

 - 📧 1694717255+@qq.com (if you sell this, at least split the profit)
-- 🔄 Last updated: Whenever I find a new free credit(or fresh vegetables)
+- 🔄 Last updated: Whenever I find a new free credit (or a will to live)

 <!--